 • Are you near a freeway or other heavy pollutants?

-• Freeways and airports also add a noise factor and potentially life-threatening risks like car wrecks, terrorism, etc.
+• Freeways and airports also add noise and potentially life-threatening risks like car wrecks, terrorism, etc.

-• Which assets, data, programs, and processes are of vital importance to your recover your data and programs fast?
+• Which assets, data, programs, and processes are vital to your recover your data and programs fast?

-These are some of the things you need to consider when compiling an emergency and a disaster mitigation plan.
+Considering these things would help when compiling an emergency and disaster mitigation plan.

 Formulate an Emergency and Disaster Mitigation Plan

-It’s important to learn how to design a proper Emergency Plan that meets regulations.
-It will include an actual evacuation plan along with marked emergency exits and a dedicated evacuation plan.
-A disaster mitigation plan should also entail a detailed plan for business continuity, data recovery, and designated personnel to assess business serviceability in the event of a disaster.
-When the dust settles, it’s imperative to get back to full functionality as soon as possible because downtime in itself is a massive threat which many small businesses cannot recover from.
+Learning how to design a proper Emergency Plan that meets regulations is important.
+It will include an actual evacuation plan, marked emergency exits, and a dedicated evacuation plan.
+A disaster mitigation plan should also entail a detailed plan for business continuity, data recovery, and designated personnel to assess business serviceability during a disaster.
+When the dust settles, it’s imperative to get back to full functionality as soon as possible because downtime is a massive threat many small businesses cannot recover from.

 Cyber Threats.

 If you think your business is too small or insignificant to be of value to cybercriminals, think again.
-The automation and simplification of processes using software, applications, and the internet rapidly increase cyber-attacks to any business.
+Automating and simplifying processes using software, applications, and the internet rapidly increases cyber-attacks on any business.
 And the truth is, Cyber Attacks may be the worst of all of these.

 Why?

-Because if criminals were to access, say, sensitive security information, what’s to stop them from disabling your system, stealing all your money, and covering their tracks with a fire?
+Because if criminals were to access sensitive security information, what’s to stop them from turning off your system, stealing all your money, and covering their tracks with a fire?

-It’s a bit of a leap, of course, but these things really do happen.
-Any type of information can be useful to someone who knows how to twist it to their own advantage, so it’s best not to give them a chance if you can help it.
+Of course, it’s a bit of a leap, but these things do happen.
+Any type of information can be useful to someone who knows how to twist it to their advantage, so it’s best not to give them a chance if you can help.

 Here are some of the most common types of Cyber Attacks to look out for:

-• Hacking – gaining access to your system and files by basically ‘breaking in’ without physically gaining access to your premises or computers at all.
+• Hacking – gaining access to your system and files by basically ‘breaking in’ without physically gaining access to your premises or computers.

-• Phishing – a way to get access to information or mostly harassing someone for payment (that isn’t legitimate) by posing as a trustworthy contact.
+• Phishing – a way to get access to information or harass someone for payment (that isn’t legitimate) by posing as a trustworthy contact.

 Defenses against cyber attacks:

-• Backups – your system and files need to be constantly duplicated and protected.
+• Backups – your system and files must be constantly duplicated and protected.
 Have we mentioned how important fast data recovery is?

 • Anti-malware protection – protects against dodgy emails, ransomware, and viruses.